DevTabibur/expressbiz/README.md

 ## NOTE:
 I'm using render for server deploy.
 It's free service is too slow. that's why sometimes users can get bad user experience.
 Thank You

-This site is responsive,for design I'm used here tailwind and daisyui.

 ## User Facilities
 1. user can create account
 2. they can make shipment